I had no idea Kota Kinabalu even existed until I began planning my Borneo itinerary.

 Depending on how much time you have in the city, you could easily cram in all these activities and things to do into a 5 or 6 days Kota Kinabalu itinerary, including all the day, trips to Mount Kinabalu + river cruises.

-If your time is shorter, though, I’d recommend to stick with island-hopping around the marine park, exploring the main sights listed below, and picking a day trip or river cruise (hint: Kawa Kawa River is unmissable!)
+If your time is shorter, though, I’d recommend sticking with island-hopping around the marine park, exploring the main sights listed below, and picking a day trip or river cruise (hint: Kawa Kawa River is unmissable!)

 If you’d made me choose my favorite part of my Kota Kinabalu itinerary, it would easily be the day I spent island-hopping through Tunku Abdul Rahman Marine Park.
 Set just a 20-minute boat ride away from Kota Kinabalu’s jetty station, this is a must on any Borneo itinerary!